Reviewed onTripAdvisor Note : 5, Excellent.

 Day 1 (See Google Maps):

-It goes through Meiringen, a nice medieval city.
+We go through Meiringen, a nice medieval city.

-We continue to stop at Wassen.
+We continue to Wassen.

 Hotel Restaurant Krone